Accounting policies

 Primary financial assets are initially recognised and derecognised in the financial statements on their settlement dates.

-Under IAS 39, a distinction is made between financial assets held for trading and carried at fair value through profit and loss (FAHfT), financial assets carried at fair value through profit or loss upon initial recognition (FAFVtPL), available-for-sale financial assets (AfS), financial assets classified as loans and receivables (LaR) and held-to-maturity financial assets (HtM).
+The KION Group differentiates between financial assets held for trading at fair value through profit or loss (FAHfT), available for sale financial assets (AfS) and financial assets classified as loans and receivables (LaR).

 Available-for-sale financial assets (AfS) are carried at fair value.
 Unrealised gains and losses, including deferred taxes, are reported in other comprehensive income (loss) until they are realised.
-If they are equity investments for which no market price is available, they are carried at cost.
-Reported in other non-current financial assets, the shares in Moden Diesel S.p.A. (formerly MODEN DIESEL S.R.L.) and in LR Intralogistik GmbH are carried at fair value.
-All other equity investments in non-consolidated subsidiaries and in other equity investments that are reported in other non-current financial assets are carried at cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted measurement techniques.
+Equity investments for which no market price is available are carried at cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted valuation techniques.
 At present there is no intention to sell these financial instruments.

 Carrying amounts of financial assets are tested for impairment on every reporting date and whenever indications of impairment arise.
 If there is an objective indication of impairment (such as a borrower being in significant financial difficulties), an impairment loss must be recognised directly in the income statement.

 If objective facts in favour of reversing impairment losses are present on the reporting date, reversals are carried out to an appropriate extent.
-Reversals do not exceed the amortised cost that would have arisen if the impairment loss had not been recognised.
+The recognition of reversals must not result in a carrying amount greater than the amortised cost that would have arisen if the impairment loss had not been recognised.
 In the case of debt instruments classified as available-for-sale financial assets (AfS), reversals of impairment losses are recognised in the income statement.